Looking for a Valentine’s Day sensory bin?

 You’ve come to the right corner on the web.

 What better way to make use of those dying Valentine’s Day flowers than to create a preschool sensory bin?

-This preschool sensory bin was an instant hit with my 2.5 year old.
+This preschool sensory bin was an instant hit with my almost-three-year-old.

-- Of course, stay close as your child uses the scissors.
-Make sure they are child blades with the rounded edges.
+Of course, stay close as your child uses the scissors.
+Make sure they are child blades with rounded edges.

-My 2.5 year-old wanted to know all about the different parts of the flower.
+My preschooler wanted to know all about the different parts of the flower.

 “Look, mom.
 A petal!”

 Typically activities with water result in a change of clothes.
 I didn’t necessarily need my floors washed today.

 RELATED: Water sensory games are our jam, and help the day go by!
 You will love these other water game ideas.